 Pool (Billiards) – The RSC has one of the best pool halls in town, with three tables available for drop-in play.
 Play is open to everyone age 50 or better, with players rotating as needed to allow everyone to play.
 Tables may not be reserved.

 Television Viewing & Game Consoles– a wide screen television, Nintendo Wii, and Xbox Kinect is located in the fireplace lounge.
-Participants are welcome to check out the controls and enjoy any whenever the RSC is open.
+Participants are welcome to check out the controls and enjoy whenever the RSC is open.

 On-going interest groups are a major part of the RSC’s programs.
 Led by volunteers, these groups bring together like-minded people to pursue a wide variety of activities.
 Most groups meet weekly, however some meet monthly.
 There is no fee to participate.
 Participation is limited to those age 50 or better.
-Meeting days and times occasionally change, so be sure to check the current RSC News for the latest information on the groups that interest you.
+Meeting days and times occasionally change, so be sure to check the current Encore! for the latest information on the groups that interest you.

 Below is the Interest Group weekly schedule.
 For a description of the Interest Groups, click here